- February 26, 2025

 Consider a scenario where a hospital outsources its billing services to a third-party company.
 Since this company will have access to patient records, it becomes a Business Associate and must sign a Business Associate Agreement with the hospital to ensure compliance with HIPAA.

-What Does a BAA Contract Do?
+What Does a Business Associate Agreement (BAA) Contract Do?

 A BAA contract defines the rights and responsibilities of the parties involved, ensuring that Business Associates: